Facts

 On October 4, Appellees filed a Notice of Supplemental Authority alerting this Court to a decision by the Ohio Supreme Court declining to take up an appeal in another case involving the availability of Parole Board records to prisoners eligible for parole.
 Subsequently, on October 6, the Court ordered simultaneous briefing on the impact, if any, of that ruling on this case.
 Briefs were submitted on October 16.

 On November 14, the 10th District Court rendered a decision in Appellants’ favor, reversing the lower court's dismissal.
 It found that the Parole Board’s policy was not required by statute, and violated constitutional due process rights.
 Appellees did not file a notice of appeal to the Supreme Court of Ohio by the deadline of January 2, 2024.
-The case returns to the Franklin County Court of Common Pleas.
+The case returned to the Franklin County Court of Common Pleas.